-Stephanie, now 15 and a resident of Bergano in northern Italy, is devoted to keeping the memory of Hachiko’s true story alive.
+Stephanie, now 15 and a resident of Bergano in northern Italy, is devoted to keeping the memory of Hachiko’s inspiring story alive.

 Through online research, she discovered that Kazuto Ueno, 77, a grandson of professor Hidesabuto Ueno lived in Tsu, Mie Prefecture.
 Stephanie sent messages to the government’s Multicultural Affairs Division seeking to connect with the professor’s grandson.

 The letters were translated to Japanese and forwarded to Ueno.
-Soon after, Ueno and Stephanie began corresponding.
+Soon after, Ueno and Stephanie began a friendship by email.

 On March 8, the 80th anniversary of Hachiko’s passing, a statue featuring Hachiko and his owner Hidesaburo Ueno was unveiled at the University of Tokyo.

-After the ceremony, Ueno, the grandson of Hidesaburo, placed a letter with words from three of Stephanie’s notebooks:
+After the ceremony, Ueno’s grandson placed a letter with words from Stephanie’s notebooks:

-Ueno was so moved by the young fan’s devotion to Hachiko’s true story that he placed similar letters at the Hachiko and Ueno statue in Tsu and the bronze Hachiko statue at Shibuya Station.
+Ueno was so touched by the young fan’s devotion that he placed similar letters at the Hachiko and Ueno statue in Tsu, as well as the bronze Hachiko statue at Shibuya Station.